 You will need some knowledge of how to use a computer to set up a website

-Today there are many online website builders that make it possible for nearly anyone to get started.
+Today many online website builders make it possible for nearly anyone to get started.
 There are also training programs that show you how to set up a website.

 If this sounds like this might be a problem for you, you can find freelancers who will set up a website quite cheaply.